prabhas2127/HPC-Based-Predictive-Healthcare-Analysis-System-/README.md

 - Implement a Random Forest model for disease prediction.

 - Compare sequential vs. parallel execution (using MPI) to optimize performance.

+## Features

+- **Data Preprocessing:** Clean and preprocess medical records for analysis.

+- **Model Training:** Train a Random Forest model on the dataset.

+- **Performance Comparison:** Evaluate the performance of sequential vs. parallel execution.

+- **Noise Addition:** Expand the dataset with added noise to improve model robustness.